beman-project/optional26/papers/optional-ref.md

 # Motivation
-Optionals holding references are common in other than in the standard libary's implementation.
+Other than the standard library's implementation of optional, optionals holding references are common.
 The desire for such a feature is well understood, and many optional types in commonly used libraries provide it, with the semantics proposed here.
 One standard library implementation already provides an implementation of `std::optional<T&>` but disables its use, because the standard forbids it.

 The research in JeanHeyd Meneide's _References for Standard Library Vocabulary Types - an optional case study._ [@P1683R0] shows conclusively that rebind semantics are the only safe semantic as assign through on engaged is too bug-prone.
 Implementations that attempt assign-through are abandoned.
 The standard library should follow existing practice and supply an `optional<T&>` that rebinds on assignment.